BenjaminGohPS/MATS-app-frontend/README.md

 - Navigate to the **Sign Up** page from the navbar.
 - Fill in the required details (i.e. email, password) and click **Sign Up**.
+- NOTE: anyone who signs up is default as USERS.
+For the first ADMIN role, you would have to manually amend the `role_id` from the `roles` table
+- subsequent roles amendment can be done at the `User` tab. refer to section `6` below for steps

 ![Sign Up Page](/src/assets/MATS_app_ss2.jpg)